Dabble hit the DFS scene in late 2023, taking big names like PrizePicks head-on from the get-go.

 Picking a winner between these two is tough because they each have their strong points.
 It really comes down to what you're looking for.

-PrizePicks has the upper hand with a larger welcome bonus, more sports, human live chat customer support, and better payouts for entries with 5 picks (both insured and uninsured) and 6 picks (insured).
+PrizePicks has the upper hand with a larger welcome bonus, more sports, human live chat customer support, and better payouts for most entries.

-Dabble has the advantage with more rewards for existing players, a smoother overall user experience, more lenient contest rules, and better payouts on entries with 3 picks (both insured and uninsured) and 6 picks (uninsured).
+Dabble has the advantage with more rewards for existing players, a smoother overall user experience and more lenient contest rules.

 When it comes down to it, PrizePicks and Dabble are pretty evenly matched.
 They each bring unique benefits to the table, making it worth trying both to see what fits best for you.

-We recommend using both so you can compare the player stats you're interested in to find the best deal and so you can take advantage of both welcome offers: a 100% deposit match up to $100 at PrizePicks and $10 in free entries at Dabble.
+We recommend using both so you can compare the player stats you're interested in to find the best deal and so you can take advantage of both welcome offers: a Play $5, Get $50 Bonus at PrizePicks and $25 in Free Entries at Dabble.

 Dabble vs. PrizePicks Overview